 5130.6 Sponsored International Students

-International students who are sponsored by Fulbright or other sponsorship programs will be awarded tuition scholarships sufficient to cover 30% of full-time tuition up to eighteen credit hours.
+International students who are sponsored by Fulbright or other sponsorship programs will be awarded tuition scholarships sufficient to cover 30% of full-time tuition up to twelve semester hours.
 These scholarships are subject to the policies contained in this section, as well as to the regulations of the sponsoring agency.

 5130.7 Summary of Graduate Scholarships